 Watcher: So what the Messiah taught contradicts what the Torah and the Prophets taught?

-Matt: When God says he knows you, it means you are saved, delivered from the punishment of sin.
-If he says he does not know you, that means you're in a state of damnation.
+Matt: When God says that He knows you, it means you are saved, delivered from the punishment of sin.
+If He says that He does not know you, that means you're in a state of damnation.
 The way the word is used in this context is not dealing with God's omniscience.